-- Change the background color.
-(Notice that you can reset it to the default.) - Turn the Orientation Axis (the axis in the lower left corner of the view) off and on.
+• Change the background color.
+(Notice that you can reset it to the default.)

+- Turn the Orientation Axis (the axis in the lower left corner of the view) off and on.
 (This can also be done using an icon that looks like the Orientation Axis on the right side of the toolbars on top) - Move the Orientation Axis in the view.
 (Hint: Make the axis interactive and then click and drag in the 3D view.)

 Now change the drawing parameters of the cylinder.
 (If you do not have a cylinder or another pipeline object, create one as described in Exercise 2.1.)
 Make sure the cylinder is selected in the pipeline browser.
-In the object inspector, select the Display tab.
+In the properties panel, scroll down to the Display section.

-• Set the (solid) color of the cylinder.
-(Note: You can also set the color with the • toolbar button.)

-- Make the cylinder shiny.
-(Hint: Make the Specular Intensity 1.0.) - Make the cylinder transparent.
-(Hint: Lower the Opacity.) - Show 3D axes with tic marks giving spatial position (Show cube axes).
+- Set the (solid) color of the cylinder by clicking the Edit 🎥 button. - Show 3D axes with tic marks giving spatial position (make Cube Axis visible). - Make the cylinder shiny.
+(Hint: Make the Specular Intensity 1.0.
+This is an advanced parameter, so you will need to toggle ...) - Make the cylinder transparent.
+(Hint: Lower the Opacity.)

 We are done with the cylinder source now.
-We can delete the pipeline object by selecting the Properties tab and hitting delete pipeline in the object inspector.
+We can delete the pipeline object by selecting the Properties tab and hitting delete panel.